 First Republic Bank shares plummet, reigniting fears about U.S. banking sector

-It's been a brutal day on Wall Street for First Republic Bank, as investors sell off shares as fast as they can in light of financial disclosures earlier this week.
+It was a brutal day on Wall Street for First Republic Bank, as investors sold off shares as fast as they can in light of financial disclosures earlier this week.

 On Monday, First Republic released its earnings report for the first three months of the year, and those results stunned Wall Street.